Future Of U.S. Troops Looms Over Afghan Leader's Visit

-The man who's run Afghan for more than a decade now is meeting his most vital ally for talks about the future.
-President Hamid Karzai is in Washington this week.
-He's meeting President Obama and other senior administration officials.
-The talks are expected to help set the framework for U.S. involvement in Afghanistan, after the bulk of American and NATO forces leave at the end of 2014.
+Afghan President Hamid Karzai is in Washington this week for meetings with President Obama and other senior administration officials.
+The talks are expected to help set the framework for U.S. involvement in Afghanistan after the bulk of American and NATO forces leave at the end of 2014.
 One of the key issues to be discussed is the number of American troops to remain in Afghanistan after that date.

-ANDREW WILDER: It's very significant.
-Sometimes you have presidents meet once it comes time to sign an agreement, but this one actually comes at a time when some very important agreements and policies are being negotiated and are very much in flux - in particular, the bilateral security agreement.
+"It's very significant.
+Sometimes you have presidents meet once it comes time to sign an agreement, but this one comes at a time when some very important agreements and policies are being negotiated and are very much in flux," he says.

 Wilder, who just returned from a visit to Kabul, says many of Afghanistan's elite are worried about what Karzai may say or do in Washington.

 Obama, facing a war-weary public and domestic budgetary pressure, is expected to soon announce how many of the 66,000 troops now in Afghanistan will withdraw by the end of this year.
-Tom Lynch, a South Asia specialist at the National Defense University, says Mr. Obama - along with Secretary of State Hillary Clinton, and Defense Secretary Leon Panetta - will likely be looking for some commitments during their meetings with President Karzai.
+Tom Lynch, a South Asia specialist at the National Defense University, says Obama, along with Secretary of State Hillary Clinton and Defense Secretary Leon Panetta, will likely be looking for some commitments during their meetings with Karzai.

-NORTHAM: And that Karzai stay out of Afghanistan's 2014 presidential election.
-There are some concerns that Karzai may try to extend his term, even though he's constitutionally barred from doing so, or try to install one of his family or inner circle in the presidential palace.
+They also want Karzai to stay out of Afghanistan's 2014 presidential election.
+There are some concerns that he may try to extend his term, though he's constitutionally barred from doing so, or try to install one of his family or inner circle in the presidential palace.
 Lynch says Karzai will need to convince the administration that he will not waver on any of his commitments.

-LYNCH: It's very important that Karzai come here, make a case that America is still a friend, make a case that, you know, despite some of the things that have gone on, that have been frustrating for Afghans, that there is a need to continue this relationship.
+"It's very important that Karzai come here, make a case that America is still a friend, make a case that despite some of the things that have gone on that have been frustrating for Afghans, that there is a need to continue this relationship," he says.

-ANTHONY CORDESMAN: Trying to predict where we're going to be two years in the future is something we simply can't do.
-And we can't make promises, and frankly, we can't make them but neither can President Karzai, particularly since he isn't going to be in office when we complete this transition.
+"Trying to predict where we're going to be two years in the future is something we simply can't do, and we can't make promises, and frankly we can't make them but neither can President Karzai, particularly since he isn't going to be in office when we complete this transition," he says.